-It took months, so we used a big tarp to cover the sand so the cats or kids wouldn’t dig it up once we had it level and then we could add stones as they were cured.
+It took months, so we used a big tarp to cover the sand so the cats or kids wouldn’t dig it up once we had it level and then we could add each homemade stepping stone as they were cured.

 DIY stone patio

-Once you have the stones in place, you need to dump several bags of sand on the top of the patio.
+Once you have the stones in place in your DIY stone patio, you need to dump several bags of sand on the top of the patio.
 We did about 4 per section.
 Then work the sand into the cracks of the patio.
 This forms a mortar-like bond that keeps the stones from wiggling around.
 This worked great for us.